via the NHL

 The Bottom Line

 The Stanley Cup Playoffs are the best postseason in professional sports.
 The intensity, the physicality, the overtime drama.
 Nothing else comes close.
 But the way the NHL presents it on screen has gone backwards.
-The playoff logo belongs on the ice.
-It belongs below the blue line where it sat for years.
-Fans have been asking for it back, there's literally a petition for it, and the NHL hasn't said a word.
+The Stanley Cup Playoffs ice logo belongs below the blue line where it sat for years.
+Fans have been asking for it back, there is literally a petition for it, and the NHL has not said a word.

-The 2026 Stanley Cup Playoffs start on April 18.
-Sixteen teams will compete for the greatest trophy in sports.
-And you still won't see a single playoff logo on the ice surface.
-That's a missed opportunity, and the NHL should fix it.
+Sixteen teams are competing for the greatest trophy in sports right now and you still will not see a single playoff logo painted on the ice surface.
+That is a missed opportunity, and the NHL should fix it.

-The NHL removed the physical Stanley Cup Playoffs logo from the ice after the 2020 postseason.
-It has not appeared on the ice surface since, making the 2026 playoffs the sixth consecutive year without the logo on the playing surface.
+The Stanley Cup Playoffs ice logo last appeared on NHL ice during the 2020 postseason.
+The 2026 playoffs are the sixth consecutive year without the painted logo on the rink surface.

 Does any other sport not put a playoff logo on its playing surface?